 Users interested in good social metadata can use the Metatag module to create more efficient workflows.
 Using the module allows the publishing website to invest additional effort in social media display by editing Open Graph and Twitter Cards metadata in the publishing website, which adds value to syndicating websites.

-Spoke websites and the Metatag module
+Subscribing websites and the Metatag module